Skip to main content

 2. Click Create New Beacon.

-4. Configure the beacon style and animation (see below).
+6. Configure the beacon style (color, size, animation, and optional label).

 Trigger Types

-Configure when the beacon appears using a trigger type:
+Configure when the beacon appears under the Trigger tab:

 TriggerFires whenKey config

-scroll_depthThe user scrolls past a specified percentage of the page.percentage (0–100), url
+Scroll DepthThe user scrolls past a specified percentage of the page.percentage (0–100)

-time_on_pageThe user has spent a set duration on the page.delay (ms), url
+Time on PageThe user has spent a set duration on the page.delay (milliseconds)

 Use Cases